ai-solution-eng/ai-solution-demos/nl-to-sql-mcp-manufacturing/README.md

 The minimum OpenWebUI version needed is v0.6.31, which supports the MCP server as an external tool.
 In the installation steps it's pointed out how to install an OpenWebUI version that is recent enough.

-AIE version with MCP feature or manual install of EzPrestoMCP (not publicly available as of now, but possible to get for demo purposes, contact us for advice).
+AIE version with MCP feature (AIE 1.12 or greater) or manual install of EzPrestoMCP (not publicly available as of now, but possible to get for demo purposes, contact us for advice).

 ## Steps for installation